Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: The model

 The electronic properties of the model are described by the continuum model for TBG\cite{LPN07,BM11}, using the parameters in\cite{koshino_prx18}, $\hbar v_F = 5.18$ eV \AA , $\{g_{AA} , g_{AB} \} = \{ 0.0797 \, {\rm eV} , 0.0975 \, {\rm eV} \}$ (see the App. \ref{APP_continuum_model} for further details).
 The difference between $g_{AA}$ and $g_{AB}$, as described in\cite{koshino_prx18}, accounts for the inhomogeneous interlayer distance, which is minimum in the $AB/BA$ regions and maximum in the $AA$ ones, or it can be seen as a model of a more complete treatment of lattice relaxation\cite{Guinea2019}.

-\subsection{Electron-phonon interactions.}
+\subsection{Electron-phonon interactions}

 We consider as well the electron-electron interaction mediated by acoustic phonons.
 The energy of these phonons, for wavelengths similar to the moiré unit cell, are of the order of 1-4 meV, comparable to the energy of electron-hole interactions.
 We focus on longitudinal phonons, which couple to electrons via the deformation potential, $D \sim 20$ eV.
 We neglect the interaction between phonons in the two layers, and consider the even superposition of a phonon in each layer such that the displacements in the two layers have the same sign.
-We neglect the odd superposition, which couples to electrons through the difference in the layer charge density of a given electronic state.
-The exchange of a phonon leads to an effective, momentum and frequency dependent interaction between electrons: 24
+We neglect the odd superposition, which induces shifts in the chemical potential of the two layers of opposite sign, so that it does not lead to a net charge accumulation.
+The exchange of a phonon leads to an effective, momentum and frequency dependent interaction between electrons: